slurm and kubernetes logos

 For most teams, Slurm is the simplest way to launch a multi-node distributed training.
 Other research systems like devboxes, SSH into VMs, or Notebooks are largely limited to a single node.

-- Elastic growth without rewrites: The same srun line works on 4 GPUs or 1,000 GPUs, so your training loops can access a “go faster” button.
+• Elastic growth without rewrites: The same srun line (theoretically) works on 4 GPUs or 1,000 GPUs, so your training loops can access a “go faster” button.

-- Simple for distributed communication: Slurm was built for MPI-style launching (SPMD), so it accommodates PyTorch Distributed, Tensorflow Distributed, Horovod, DeepSpeed, etc. out of the box without further abstractions or DSLs.
+• Simple distributed communication: Slurm’s MPI-style launching (SPMD) is a minimal, widely supported execution model, so it works with PyTorch Distributed, Tensorflow Distributed, Horovod, DeepSpeed, etc. out of the box.

 Restoring the Iteration Loop